Badminton: Tanisha Crasto moved to an alien country and took a step closer to the Paris Olympics

 But moving to a different country without her family was not easy.

-“I am still adjusting to this place because it is a completely different environment, different food, different people, different mindset, and different training styles,” said Crasto, who started playing the sport when she accompanied her father to a badminton court as a five-year-old.
+“I am still adjusting to this place because it is a completely different environment, different food, different people, different mindset, and different training styles,” said Crasto, who started playing the sport when she accompanied her father to a badminton court when she was five.

 “But, if you keep all this aside and look at the reason why I am here, I think it has been worth it.
 Had I not switched I would not have been where I am today.”